Rats, mold won't delay Guantanamo hearings in 9-11 case

 After an aborted attempt to try them at Guantanamo in 2008, the five were arraigned on revised charges during a chaotic 13-hour hearing in May that was marked by defiant outbursts from the defendants.

-In late September, the work space used by the defense lawyers was shut down because it was infested with mold, rat droppings and at least one decaying rat carcass.
-Defense lawyers said the 1940s-era building was making them sick.
+In late September, the work space used by the defence lawyers was shut down because it was infested with mold, rat droppings and at least one decaying rat carcass.
+Defence lawyers said the 1940s-era building was making them sick.

 "My eyes burn.
 I lose breath," said Cheryl Bormann, a civilian lawyer for defendant Walid Bin Attash.
 "All of us suffer some sort of symptoms."